Bonn Climate Change Conference

 Daring Cities 2026 Bonn Dialogues

-Held alongside SB64 from 10–12 June, the Daring Cities 2026 Bonn Dialogues bring together local and regional leaders, national governments, and global partners to engage directly with the policy processes and implementation challenges being discussed in the negotiating rooms.
+Held alongside SB64 from 10–12 June, the Daring Cities 2026 Bonn Dialogues brought together local and regional leaders, national governments, and global partners to engage directly with the policy processes and implementation challenges being discussed in the negotiating rooms.